Especially for Administrators!

 A 17.5-hour training conducted within Zoom

 The business of education presents its own, unique problems.
-Critical Friends Group work can build trust, improve your practice, and keep your priorities at the forefront!Administrator-only CFG® communities provide a trusted environment to work out dilemmas that may be inappropriate to share with your teaching staff.
+Critical Friends Group work can build trust, improve your practice, and keep your priorities at the forefront!Administrator-only CFG® communities provide a trusted environment to work out dilemmas and improve work or plans that may be inappropriate to share right now with your teaching staff.
 CFG work can help your administrative team to share and learn from best practices throughout your organization and beyond and to create structure for meetings so work is actually accomplished rather than simply discussed.
-Almost everything YOU do as a manager of people and resources can also benefit from NSRF protocols and an administrative CFG community of your very own.
-School administrators around the world use our protocols to:
+In this hands-on and brains-on training, participants will hone many facilitative leadership skills.
+NOTE: This is NOT a sit-and-get webinar!

-Register TODAY for this Open Critical Friends Group Virtual Training exclusively for ADMINISTRATORS!
-For three-and-a-half hours a day for five days, administrators gain a solid understanding of CFG work and can learn protocols to improve their meetings and other administrative tasks.We encourage administrators to be trained separately from their staff to facilitate openness and trust, and since admins may not need coach certification, this shortened option works best for everyone!
+Register TODAY for this Open Critical Friends Group Virtual Training exclusively for Administrators!We encourage administrators to be trained separately from their staff to facilitate openness and trust, and, since admins may not need coach certification, this shortened option works best for everyone!

 Seating is limited so act quickly!Only 20 people will benefit from this training!
-If you're interested, please register soon to hold your seat.
-If you are registering and need to pay with a purchase order, please email firstname.lastname@example.org right away to make arrangements.
+If you're interested, please register right away to hold your seat.
+If you are registering and need to pay with a purchase order, please email email@example.com to make immediate arrangements.
 We need at least ten participants for this training to happen.
-We will confirm this training for you and send some preparatory materials the week before training begins.
-If you need to cancel, we strongly urge you to find someone else to transfer your registration, and can only offer refunds before this confirmation date.
-NOTE: This Administrator’s training does NOT culminate in a coaches’ certification.
-If you would like to become CERTIFIED as a Virtual CFG COACH and be able to continue a Coach membership, you’ll need to register for a FULL coaches’ training!
+We will confirm this training for you and send some preparatory materials about a week before our first session, which you'll need to read and respond to before training begins.
+If you need to cancel your registration, we strongly urge you to find someone else to transfer your registration.
+We can only offer refunds BEFORE this confirmation date.
+NOTE: Although you will have access to our coaches' library for one year, this Administrator’s training does NOT culminate in a coaches’ certification.
+If you would like to become CERTIFIED as a Virtual CFG COACH and be able to continue a Coach membership, you’ll need to register for a FULL CFG coaches’ training!

 Refund policyNSRF works hard to keep the costs of our trainings low and only accepts a limited number of participants per cohort, which makes it an especially high-value training opportunity.
 Because of the limited number of seats and the low margin, refunds are only available with cancellations at least two weeks before this event.
-If you find you cannot attend, please try to find a colleague who can take your seat and contact us with the information so we can correct the Zoom link for that person.
-If we should cancel this training due to lack of participation or other circumstance, you will be notified immediately via email and fully refunded.
+If you find you cannot attend, please try to find a colleague who can take your seat and contact us with the information so we can be sure to make proper adjustments and connections moving forward.
+If we should cancel this training due to lack of participation or other circumstances, you will be notified immediately via email and fully refunded.
 By submitting your registration you are agreeing to these terms.

-For the best experience for you and everyone else, we ask that you review and follow our agreements around the technologies we're using.
+For the best experience for you and everyone else, we ask that you review and consider these invitations around the technologies we're using.

 Click here to review these.